-New Apple, Android and Windows tablets are regularly released into the marketplace and we will continue to test FieldMove on a variety of these new devices.
+New iPads and Android tablets are regularly released into the marketplace and we will continue to test FieldMove on a variety of these new devices.
 There is no guarantee that the sensors installed in the latest model will be an improvement over the previous model.
 However, we will notify users as soon as we find a tablet (or range of tablets) that gives consistently reliable readings.
 If you are using FieldMove on a tablet and would like to tell us about your own experiences - good and bad, then we would be delighted to hear from you.
-Contact us at www.mve.com/contact
+Contact us at edinburgh@petex.com